openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Harvard** - Citation style used when referencing licensed material.

-**Harvester** - Custom upload application used to collect learning objects and resources from third party institutions and upload them automatically to the EQUELLA repository.
+**Harvester** - Custom upload application used to collect learning objects and resources from third party institutions and upload them automatically to the openEQUELLA repository.

-**Hierarchy editor** - Administration Console tool used to create and edit content in the hierarchy pane on the EQUELLA Home page.
+**Hierarchy editor** - Administration Console tool used to create and edit content in the hierarchy pane on the openEQUELLA Home page.

-**Hierarchy pane** - Central feature on the EQUELLA Home page.
+**Hierarchy pane** - Central feature on the openEQUELLA Home page.
 Linked tree-like structure displaying content and materials available to the user in a hierarchical list so that they can be easily browsed.
 Also an element of the Collection Definition Editor—Wizard page where controls can be added to provide the structure for the pages and controls that make up the wizard.

 **HTML Edit box** - Contribution wizard control that provides an inline HTML Editor allowing users to create web page content during contribution.